 Steel sheet is often used in industrial applications such as the construction of buildings or other structures.
 Some more common applications include home appliances and other interior design purposes.
 Overall, the wide range of applications for steel sheet are included in industries such as construction, military, oil and gas, mining, and aerospace.

-As mentioned above, steel plate is any material with a thickness that is greater than 0.187".
+Steel plate is any material with a thickness that is greater than 0.187".
 It is also used across a variety of industries including construction, mining, energy, and manufacturing.

 Often steel plate is used in situations where a large amount of fabrication or weldment are required.
 There are two main types of steel plate, and the distinction comes from the production process.
 Plate Mill Plates (PMP) are made from ingots and are rolled one plate at a time, whereas Continuous Mill Plates (CMP) are made from a cast slab and rolled as a coiled product.